ManuWeb3/GoldTokenization/README.md

 1. Open https://remix.ethereum.org/
 2. Activate DGIT extension
 3. Clone this public repo: https://github.com/ManuWeb3/GoldTokenization.git
+4. Update the Remix Compiler version to ^0.8.20 as both the Solidity contracts use ^0.8.20
-4. Switch the environment to "Remix VM - Mainnet Fork"
+5. Switch the environment to "Remix VM - Mainnet Fork"
-5. Compile and Deploy the contract with at least 10 Ether to fund it.
+6. Compile and Deploy the contract with at least 10 Ether to fund it.

 4 Major functions the contract performs:
 1. Input new user's data that brought Gold to store in the vault and get it tokenized